 - The 1st XI team will usually play Friday night on the artificial turf, sometimes at midday on the No. 1 field.

 - Please check College Sport for fixtures (Friday evening is best, as College Sport can make last minute changes)

 When will my practice be?
 Once students are allocated into teams, the coach will call a meeting with all players and explain where and when training will be.
-This will normally be after School.
+This will normally be either before or after School.